-This data demonstrates that the Motorist Assist program in both St. Louis and Kansas City continue to provide motorists assistance on the urban freeways in both metropolitan areas.
+This data demonstrates that the Motorist Assist program in both St. Louis and Kansas City continue to provide motorist's assistance on the urban freeways in both metropolitan areas.
 Typical patterns show increased assists during peak travel season and winter weather and decreased services in late summer and early fall.

-The decreased number of assists in both Kansas City and St. Louis is attributed to the decreased availability of operators for that time period due to their involvement in mandatory training sessions.
+The decreased number of assists in Kansas City in December is attributed to the decreased availability of operators for that time period due to their involvement in scheduled mandatory training sessions.